AdobeDocs/experience-manager-cloud-service.en/help/forms/use-custom-fonts.md

 1. Check in the updated code and [run the pipeline](/help/implementing/cloud-manager/deploy-code.md) to deploy the fonts to your Cloud Service environment.

-1. Open the command prompt, navigate to the local project folder, and run the below command.
+1. (Optional) Open the command prompt, navigate to the local project folder, and run the below command.
 It creates a packages the fonts in a .jar file.
 You ca use the .jar file for the local deployment of the project.

 ``` shell